jlov7/TerraRisk-Agent/docs/FAQ.md

 ### Is this a commercial product?

-**No.** TerraRisk Agent is a **personal R&D project** exploring the intersection of:
+**No.** TerraRisk Agent is a **personal R&D project**—a passion-driven exploration of responsible AI agent development.
+This work represents ongoing learning and experimentation in how AI agents can be built with transparency, accountability, and trust.

-- AI agent frameworks (Google Earth AI, OpenAI AgentKit, Anthropic tool use)
-- Geospatial intelligence (FEMA NRI, Earth Engine, satellite imagery)
-- Responsible AI governance (A2PA, Sigstore, C2PA, OPA)
+**Important clarifications:**
+- This is **not a commercial product** or business venture
+- This is **not being developed into a product** or commercial offering
+- This is a **research platform** and **reference implementation** for exploring AI governance patterns
+- Use it as a learning resource, extend it for your own R&D, or treat it as a technical demonstration

-Treat it as a **reference implementation** and research platform—not production software.
+Treat it as a **reference implementation** and research platform—not production software or a commercial product.

 ### What makes TerraRisk Agent useful today?